Financial Planning

 A: The capital gains rate that may apply when selling your home depends on a few things, such as:

-Your capital gains rate is based on your income – and this includes the gains you just realized from the sale.
-You may be able to offset some of these gains with losses, regardless of the type of investment generating the loss.
-This means you can take stock market losses to offset your real estate gains.
+• Your filing status and taxable income: Your capital gains rate is based on your income – and this includes the gains you just realized from the sale.
 Depending on your taxable income and filing status, long-term capital gains tax rates are either 0%, 15% or 20% for most assets held more than a year.

 Keep in mind, you may also be subject to a 3.8% net investment income tax, which means the top federal capital gains rate could come to 23.8%.
 Don’t forget that your state may also apply a capital gains tax (and most do), so you will have to pay that as well.
+Estimated tax payments may be necessary to cover these liabilities.

 Q: Are there any other factors that can impact your tax bill after you sell a home?